pinax/django-waitinglist/README.rst

 django-waitinglist: waiting list app for Django
 ===============================================

-Provides a waiting list and tools to manage it.
+Provides a waiting list for running a private with cohorts support.

 Requirements
 ============